nouranehababdallah111/Advanced-Classified-Ads-System/README.md

 # Advanced-Classified-Ads-DB

 A C2C classified ads platform built on Microsoft SQL Server, engineered with a focus on advanced database internals — stored procedures, triggers, user-defined functions, indexing optimization, role-based access control, and audit logging.
+Backed by a synthetically generated dataset of 1.6M+ records.

 ---